Yoga has been a hot health topic for quite some time now and

 7. Dhyana: Meditation on the Divine

 The seventh aspect of yoga is a state of meditation.
-Mediation interrupts the fluctuations of your daily mental activity, such as sensory knowledge, memory and imagination.
+Meditation interrupts the fluctuations of your daily mental activity, such as sensory knowledge, memory and imagination.
 When the mind becomes silent and its functions are regulated to work together as one, you can stop acknowledging meditation itself and just embrace it.
-Achieving this mental state requires intense practice and control over the other limbs.
-This deeper concentration of the mind enables you to separate illusion from reality.
+Achieving this mental state requires intense practise and control over the other limbs.
+However, the benefit is that this deeper concentration of the mind enables you to separate illusion from reality.

 8. Samadhi: Union with Your Divine Essence